 - 1. Attend CAP meetings to review Tribunal and adjudication decisions and to ensure calibration of outcomes. - 2.
 Provide effective feedback and mentoring to members of the Executive on process and other matters relating to the effective operation of the CAP. - 3.
 Provide feedback to the CAP Chair on Tribunal hearings, reviews and adjudications, and to other members to ensure their effective performance and contribution to Tribunal hearings. - 4.
 Read and assimilate Tribunal papers before the hearing commences, including on occasions the study of substantial amounts of complex, and sometimes technical, documentary evidence.
 For cases involving interim measures this may need to be done at short notice. - 5.
 When sitting on Tribunals, hear adjudications and determine cases by considering facts, and applying the relevant provisions of the Code on the basis of reasoned interpretation. - 6.
-Record and give the decision of the Tribunal/adjudication hearing in summary, ensuring that the proceedings at the hearing/adjudication are fully and correctly recorded and that a final judgement with reasons is ready to be delivered to the parties, within a reasonable time. - 7.
-Consider the Code, Interim Warning Notices and/or Warning Notices issued by Phone-paid Services Authority (or settlements reached by both parties) and determine the interim measures to be imposed, or breaches to be upheld and sanctions to be imposed, having regard to Phone-paid Services Authority's supporting procedures as well as Board policy.
+As a CAP Tribunal Chair, to record and give the decision of the Tribunal/adjudication hearing in summary, ensuring that the proceedings at the hearing/adjudication are fully and correctly recorded and that a final judgement with reasons is ready to be delivered to the parties, within a reasonable time. - 7.
+Consider the Code, Interim Warning Notices and/or Warning Notices issued by Phonepaid Services Authority (or settlements reached by both parties) and determine the interim measures to be imposed, or breaches to be upheld and sanctions to be imposed, having regard to the Code and Phone-paid Services Authority's Supporting Procedures as well as Board policy.